kapawlak/temp_lab_host/Courses/6/CL/lab2.md

 ## Real Lenses and Aberration

 Real lenses do not exactly follow physics equations.
 In this exercise we will look at a lens that deviates from the thin lens approximation, specifically one that does not focus all parallel light to a single point.
 Lenses like this are said to exhibit *aberration*.
 (This particular type of abberation is called *spherical aberration*, because it is caused by the deviation of the spherical curvature of the lens from that of an ideal lens.)
-In [Ex](#Ex-abb), you will watch a video of five parallel rays passing through a thick, D-shaped lens and study the properties of the refracted rays.
+In [](#Activity-abb), you will watch a video of five parallel rays passing through a thick, D-shaped lens and study the properties of the refracted rays.

-::::::Exercise abb
+::::::Activity (abb|Aberration of a Hemispherical Lens)

 <!-- Jeremy's: 5 rays of light going through hemispherical lenses -->

-::: Video
+::: Video (5rays2| Five Rays and a Hemispherical Lens)
-<iframe style='width:100%;' src="https://www.youtube.com/embed/tTfI_W1jF60" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe  width='100%' height='100%'  src="https://www.youtube.com/embed/tTfI_W1jF60" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

 1. Make the video pause when the D-block is in place.

 2. You will notice that the rays do not converge to one point.
 Measure the focal lengths for the inner and outer pairs of rays from the flat side of the lens.

-:::Question
+:::Exercise
 What are the focal lengths of the lens for these two pairs of rays?
 :::

-:::Simulation geo1
+:::Simulation (geo1)
 <a href="https://www.geogebra.org/material/iframe/id/a2rNFfHA" target="_blank" rel="noopener noreferrer"> Open in New Tab</a>
 <iframe src="https://www.geogebra.org/material/iframe/id/a2rNFfHA"  style="border:0px;height:483px;width:100%;"> </iframe>
 :::

-1. Use [Si](#Si-geo1) to examine the behavior of a thick block lens.
+1. Use [](#Simulation-geo1) to examine the behavior of a thick block lens.
 Set the radius of curvature of the left side to $100$ and the radius of curvature of the right side to $4$.
 This closely approximates the shape of the D-block shown above.
 The index of refraction of the lens is 1.5.
 Observe the refracted rays from the pair of rays closest to the optical axis and the pair of rays second closest to the optical axis.

-:::Question
+:::Exercise
 Measured from the flat surface, at what distances do the rays converge?
 What is the difference between the two distances?
-(Let&rsquo;s call this the focal length spread.)
+(Let's call this the focal length spread.)
 :::

 2. Now set the the radius of curvature of the right side to $100$ and the radius of curvature of the left side to $4$.
 Observe the refracted rays from the same pairs of rays as before.

-:::Question
+:::Exercise
 1. Measured from the flat surface, at what distances do the rays converge?
 What is the difference between the two distances (the focal length spread)?

 2. Does the D-block lens have symmetrical behavior?
 That is to say, is  the focal length spread in the two scenarios the same?